bcoles/kasld/README.md

-The inference engine fuses evidence from dozens of independent techniques with the architecture's known invariants, narrowing the kernel's placement to a residual window — reported as the surviving slot count and bits of
-entropy: an upper bound on the protection KASLR retains from this vantage, not a guarantee the base is beyond an attacker's reach (see [docs/limitations.md](docs/limitations.md)).
+The inference engine fuses evidence from dozens of independent techniques with the architecture's known invariants, narrowing the kernel's placement to a residual window — reported as the number of surviving *slots* (the placements KASLR could have chosen) and the bits of entropy they represent: an upper bound on the protection KASLR retains from this vantage, not a guarantee the base is beyond an attacker's reach (see [docs/limitations.md](docs/limitations.md)).